-Italia Performing Arts offers Pre-Primary and Primary ballet classes for boys and girls age 3 to 7, both beginners and those with some dance experience.
+Italia Performing Arts offers Pre-Primary and Primary ballet classes and Ballet Basics classes for boys and girls age 3 to 9, both beginners and those with some dance experience.

-For students age 8+, starting in 2016-17 we are offering two streams of classes: Ballet Pro for students wanting to take ballet seriously with a view to performance, competition or a career; and Ballet Essentials for students taking ballet only as a recreation.
+For students age 10+, we offer two streams of classes: Ballet Pro for students wanting to take ballet seriously with a view to performance, competition or a career; and Ballet Essentials for students taking ballet only as a recreation.
 For the Ballet Pro stream students are normally required to enroll in at least two classes per week.
 Students may enroll in this stream only if recommended by Italia Performing Arts staff.
-Beginners age 8+, including teens, are initially accepted only in the Ballet Essentials stream.
+Beginners age 10+, including teens, are initially accepted only for Ballet Essentials.

-Only girls in the Ballet Pro stream will be trained to go en pointe (on the tips of their toes).
-This training starts around age 10 for students with a minimum of three years of ballet training, and requires an extra weekly class, i.e. at least three classes per week.
+Only girls in the Ballet Pro stream will be trained to dance en pointe (on the tips of their toes).
+This training starts around age 11 for students with a minimum of three years of ballet training, and requires an extra weekly class, i.e. at least three classes per week.